LiaScript/docs/README.md

 **************************************************

                                --{{1}}--
-As an __alternative__, you can also use an HTML-tag like __`<section>`__ or __`<div>`__ to group blocks, the LiaScript result will stay the same, but it will be rendered differently on other Markdown interpreters.
+As an __alternative__, you can also use an HTML tag like __`<section>`__ or __`<div>`__ to group blocks.
+The LiaScript result will remain the same, but it will be rendered differently on other Markdown interpreters.

 #### Playback-Inlines

                                --{{0}}--
+Like in the presented example, the exclamation will not interfere with the table definition.
-And as presented before, you can also use inlining for Playback elements, as it was used for animations by simply using two pairs of braces.
+And as presented before, you can also use inlining for Playback elements, as it was used for animations, by simply using two pairs of braces.
 Depending on your preferences and the current context, it is also possible to define the stylized play-button with a vertical line or an exclamation mark.
 Like in the presented example, the exclamation will not interfere with the table definition.